 It’s always fun to dress up a space, especially for the holidays.
 There is a wide array of styles we can play with, and lots of resources for design inspiration.
 Plus, there’s always something new to try every season.
 However, there are things we always have to consider, such as the building admin’s strict rules, or your landlord’s dos and don’ts if you’re a renter.
-On top of it all is safety, not only for you and your neighbors, but also your pets.
+On top of it all is safety, not only for you and your neighbors, but also for your pets.
 To keep your space and your pets merry for the holidays, it is best to avoid these:

 1 | Glass And Glitter